-"Men are more likely than women to use distraction or denial as a coping mechanism in the wake of a stressful event and after a breakup that can mean jumping straight into a casual hookup or relationship," Loisel told Body & Soul.
-"In fact research shows that whilst women may remain celibate for a period of time after a breakup men are more likely to engage in sexual relationships following a breakup."
+Relationship and body language expert Katia Loisel points to new evidence that explains why this happens and (more importantly) what it means.
+"Men are more likely than women to use distraction or denial as a coping mechanism in the wake of a stressful event, and after a breakup, that can mean jumping straight into a casual hookup or relationship," Loisel told Body & Soul.

 Her comments are in line with a 2015 study by Birmingham University, which suggests that women feel pain more acutely after a breakup.
 "Put simply, women are evolved to invest far more in a relationship than men," says research associate Craig Morris.
 His study of over 5000 participants suggests men still feel emotional pain associated with a breakup but realize "as it 'sinks in' that he must 'start competing' all over again to replace what he has lost," he explains.

-She continues, "If you haven't dealt with your past hurts and issues from previous relationships, more often than not they'll show up in your life and new relationships."
+She continues, "If you haven't dealt with your past hurts and issues from previous relationships, more often than not, they'll show up in your life and in your new relationships."
 The take-home?
 Don't stress when you see a picture of your ex with someone else.
 If science is to be believed, it doesn't mean they're over you.